MartinStokroos/ezResponseBox/README.md

 - USB 2.0 compatible
 - works under Windows and Linux
 - no drivers needed
-- works as a keyboard or joystick HID-composite device
+- works as a keyboard or as joystick HID-composite device
 - 1ms latency (minimum for HID)
 - 10kHz input port scan rate
 - integrated switch debouncing filter